Shoshie-coding/hebrew-language/README.md

 - iPhone XS

 ### Bugs
-- hen trying to validate my HTML code with W3C, tHebrew letters were not recognized as I was using vowels with them.
+- When trying to validate my HTML code with W3C, tHebrew letters were not recognized as I was using vowels with them.
 I removed the vowels and it worked.
 There are limitations with adding several languages in the same code, there are a few options available out there but not many solutions when just adding words instead of sentences.

-- Table on the Hebrew Alphabet page was too big for mobile
+- Browser is adding white margins on the sides - this is a known bug.
+I searched online and found this [Stack Overflow article](https://stackoverflow.com/questions/4612307/website-has-strange-whitespace-on-right-side-of-the-page-when-the-browser-is-res) that is taken from [Wernull blog](https://blog.wernull.com/2013/04/debug-ghost-css-elements-causing-unwanted-scrolling/)

+and applied the troubleshoorung steps:
+1. Implement the code at the end of the CSS file
+ * {
+  background: #000 !important;
+  color: #0f0 !important;
+  outline: solid #f00 1px !important;
+}
+2. Go to the website and refresh
+3. Notice the white spaces on the margin - open inspect
+4. The rule set by user agent style sheet sets margin to 8px
+5. Notice I cannot test and change the margin on dev tools
+6. Search online and find out that this refers to the default styles that browsers apply to web pages
+7. Go to CSS files and remove code from step 1
+8. Add margin and set it to 0
+9. Refresh website and notice it fixed the issue - margin is not showing anymore.